rohitjha/brainfuck/README.md

 	To get the output "Hello World!" (without quotes).

 2. Passing a sequence of Brainfuck operators directly to the interpreter:
-	To execute a set of operations, such as >>+++. (which prints the content of the third cell), run the 'bf' program as:
+	To execute a set of operations, such as >>+++. (which prints the content of the third cell after incrementing the existing value by three), run the 'bf' program as:

 	$ bf -c '>>+++.'